jonbnewman/mobx-store-provider/README.md

 useStore(storeIdentifier: any = null, mapStateToProps: Function = identity): any
 ```

-React Hook which can be used in components to retrieve and use a `store` for a given `storeIdentifier`.
+React Hook used to retrieve a `store` for a given `storeIdentifier`.

 The `storeIdentifier` tells _mobx-store-provider_ which store you want to get access to.
 The default identifier is `null`.

 You can optionally pass it a `mapStateToProps` function which you can use to select and return specific slices of the store into your components with.
 In the absense of a `mapStateToProps` callback, it will return the store instance.

 ```javascript
 // App.js (Main App component, we use it to create and provide the store)